Baystation12/Baystation12-Lore/Section 3.md

 Relatively underwhelming compared to medical giants such as Vey-Med, SaniCorp's products are largely behind the scenes medical gear.
 Many sanitation sprayers, gauze, sterile gloves, and autoinjector casings are made by SaniCorp.
 There is one notable exception to their somewhat pedestrian medical offerings, their prosthetics.
 While not offering as many flashy options as some augments, SaniCorp offers a range of comfortable, easy to maintain, clean, and operate prosthetic limb replacements and augmentations.

+- **Mars Security Industries (M.S.I)**

+Founded during the first colonisation of Mars, M.S.I. intended to take advantage of the rich metal deposits to make cheap, mass produced small arms.
+When the colonies on Mars became more developed, they opened factories to reduce costs by producing the arms locally.
+To this day, M.S.I. produces some of the cheapest ballistic weapons to be found in the Sol system.

+- **SAARE (Stealth Assault, Accrual and Reconnaissance Enterprise)**

+SAARE is a very recently instated PMC company that has been founded by a number of Hephaistos Dedicated Explorer regimen members.
+Composed from dropouts or veterans from armies of various governments and security forces, it is a multi-racial corporation much more so than most other companies claim.
+The company seeks out soldiers with a specific skill-set, specializing on Black Ops for their clients, missions silent and loud, as well as utilizing presently unorthodox tactics like guerrila warfare, where a handful of SAARE operatives can disrupt operations of an expansive security force.

+SAARE's services are relatively expensive and have seen little action as a corporation, and given their very recent establishment and investment, it shall take time before its margins rise it up the ranks of corporations, however demand is slowly rising for SAARE to perform operations around Sol, as well as Nyx, for different corporations.
 ____

 ##The Free Trade Union